 You won’t find two more massive titans in the pet food world, as Pedigree and Purina are the biggest and second-biggest pet food brands in the world, respectively.
-You’ll find their brands anywhere pet food is sold — but does the fact that they’re ubiquitous meanhg that they’re good?
+You’ll find their brands anywhere pet food is sold — but does the fact that they’re ubiquitous mean that they’re good?

 And more importantly, which one is better?

-We took a deep dive into both brands to determine a winner so that you can give your dog a food you can trust.
+We took a deep dive into both brands to determine a winner so that you can give your dog food you can trust.
 And while there was one brand we prefer over the other, that doesn’t mean that we didn’t uncover a few surprises along the way (more on that in a minute).

 A Sneak Peek at the Winner: Purina